gcarbo01/process-diagram/README.md

 Breaking down the Application into multiple sub-components could add unnecessary details to business processes.
 Process diagrams are not a substitute for Sequence Diagrams in terms of the amount of details that can be represented for describing system components' responsibilities.<br>
 <br>
 <br>
-In addition, business processes don't need to represent any technology used or planned to be used.
+In addition, business processes can be used without representing any technology used or planned to be used.
 There are many cases in which business analysts add extra notations to signify what type of storage or database is used, or APIs, or Gateways, etc.  <br>
 The only notation needed is the name of the operations (a verb) performed and the entity (noun).
 See the "Activity" section of this document.
 <br>